yatsukha/yl/README.md

  Lisp like interpreted language realized using C++.
 Being intrigued by the [Build Your Own Lisp](http://www.buildyourownlisp.com) guide, I started writting my own Lisp implementation.
 Although the guide is quite good for writting in pure C, I was usually just looking at the examples and thinking of how I can figure it out on my own, after all that's where all the fun lies.

+## Features

+This section just lists interesting features, not all of them.

+ * code as value
+ * predef loading
+ * basic error reporting, it will also print the line where the error is if it was entered previously in the interpreter
+ * variadic arguments for user defined functions
+ * partially evaluated user defined functions: if the function is not variadic and you pass less than the required number of arguments the function will be bound to those arguments
+ * breaking expressions into multiple lines

 ## Building

 Requires: